Pyro Scene

 Trace Integration

-These settings change the sampling of the velocity structures within the simulation, which are then used for the movements of density and temperatures.
+These settings change the sampling of the velocity structures within the simulation, which are then used for the movements of Density and Temperatures.
 The precision of the calculation increases according to the order of the options Euler, Runge Kutta 2 and Runge Kutta 4.
 The differences are particularly visible in fast-flowing simulations.

 Euler Trace Integration on the left, Runge Kutta 2 in the middle and Runge Kutta 4 on the right.